As a sales leader, have you ever color-coded your calendar to keep track of all your weekly meetings?

 If you don't have the time because you’re strapped and you’re a small team, and you don't really have the access to coaching all the time for your team members, use your team members as assistants to help you coach.

-Get learning by osmosis, do team forecast, team pipeline sharing so you can continuously share best practices.
+Get learning by osmosis, do team forecasting, team pipeline sharing so you can continuously share best practices.

 Coaching vs. not coaching

-I'm going to highlight this quickly and bring us back around to our quote by John Buchan that we can't force greatness into anybody, but we can elicit greatness for it's already there.
+I'm going to bring us back around to our quote by John Buchan – we can't force greatness into anybody, but we can elicit greatness for it's already there.

 Observing your seller in action vs. taking over the sale

-As we go into how do we lead through these aspects of our operating cadence, we want to make sure we are checking ourselves as sales leaders, and not micromanaging.
+As we go into how to lead these aspects of our operating cadence, we want to make sure we are checking ourselves as leaders and not micromanaging.

 Asking discovery questions vs. telling sellers what to do